 FREE ONSITE ESTIMATE!

 Waterproofing your basement from the outside is a great way to protect what will likely be one of the biggest investments you will make in your life.

-Waterproofing is like putting a warm dry coat on your house and protecting it from our extreme Canadian weather.
+Waterproofing is like putting on a warm dry coat on your house, protecting it from the extreme Canadian weather.

-Dont settle for cheap low quality material, call us today to receive only the best!
+Don’t settle for cheap service and low quality material.
+Call us today to receive only the best!

-Foundations that leak cause all kinds of damage to your basement walls, whether you live in an older, or newer home.
+Foundations that leak cause severe damage to your basement walls, whether you live in an older, or newer home.

 If your basement is leaking you should think about having it repaired in the near future.